Fallout 76: Controversies

 In 2018, Bethesda partnered with the Silver Screen Bottling Company to create "Nuka Dark Rum", an alcoholic beverage based on the in-game "Nuka-Cola Dark" introduced in the Fallout 4: Nuka-World add-on.
 The rum was available to be pre-ordered in August 2018 for $80.
 While its release was expected to coincide with the launch of Fallout 76, the rum was delayed and was shipped instead in late December 2018.
-Upon receiving it, fans criticized the fact that the rum bottle advertised, previously expected to be a bottle in the missile-like shape of the in-game Nuka-Cola item, had turned out to be a standard glass bottle encased in a large plastic cover.
+Upon receiving it, fans criticized the fact that the rum bottle advertised, expected to be in the missile-like shape of the Nuka-Cola item, had turned out to be a standard glass bottle encased in a plastic cover.
 The rum's asking price of $80 was subsequently condemned from expectations that the design would be of high quality, since none of the marketing had stated what the bottles would be made of.

-In September 2019, collectible "Nuka Cola"-themed Fallout helmets produced by Chronicle Collectibles, of which only 32 of the 20,000 manufactured were sold, were recalled by the U.S. Consumer Product Safety Commission due to containing high levels of mold and posing a health risk.
+In September 2019, collectible "Nuka Cola"–themed Fallout helmets produced by Chronicle Collectibles, of which only 32 of the 20,000 manufactured were sold, were recalled by the U.S. Consumer Product Safety Commission due to containing high levels of mold and posing a health risk.
 No incidents or injuries were reported.
 GameStop, which sold the helmets, notified all customers who had purchased a helmet and offered them a full refund.

-In June 2022, a Kotaku article published reports from ten anonymous former employees of Bethesda and its parent company ZeniMax Media of severe mismanagement during Fallout 76s development.
-The reports claimed that crunch had been enforced, leading to an "exodus" of senior developers from the company.
-The loss of staff led to Bethesda borrowing developers working on Arkane Studios' Redfall and Bethesda's Starfield to assist with Fallout 76.
-Other alleged issues included technical problems with the game's design and engine, as well as these concerns being ignored by senior management.
-The sources expressed cynicism towards an improvement of working conditions at Bethesda (following their acquisition by Microsoft), saying "It would be great if something like ABetterABK existed for Bethesda [...]
-But everyone is terrified...because [Bethesda] HR is super cutthroat."